 Yanchen Ye is an award-winning Chinese contemporary classical music composer.
 Ye’s orchestral works have been performed by world-class orchestras, including MDR Leipzig Radio Symphony Orchestra, National Ballet of China Orchestra, China National Centre for the Performing Arts Orchestra, and Seattle Symphony.
 The National Ballet of China says, “Despite being a young composer, not only can he master large symphonic orchestra but he is also quite skilled in modern compositional techniques.
 [His] ’contemporary works’ feature euphonious sounding that is precious in many ‘contemporary works’; the rich colorfulness, abundant gradation, and strong dramatical tension are especially impressive.”

 In 2015, Ye’s career continued to advance.
-John Metcalf, Artistic Director of Vale of Glamorgan Festival (United Kingdom), commissioned Ye to compose for this leading festival of contemporary music.
-His composition, Two Pieces, for seven strings, was presented alongside new music commissions from composers such as Arvo Pärt, Tan Dun, and John Adams.
+Vale of Glamorgan Festival (United Kingdom), commissioned Ye to compose for this leading festival of contemporary music.
+His composition, Two Pieces for seven strings, was presented alongside new music commissions from composers such as Arvo Pärt, Tan Dun, and John Adams.
 Soloists from China’s NCPA Orchestra performed the premiere of Ye’s music in Wales.
 After the concert, the Wales Arts Review stated that they “look forward to hearing more of Ye’s music.”
 In the same year, Ye had his debut performance in the United States, featuring his symphonic overture Xizi (戏子) at Benaroya Hall in Seattle.
-The Seattle Symphony performed this work as a result of Ye being the sole winner of Celebrate Asia International Composition Competition.
+The Seattle Symphony performed this work as a result of Ye being the sole winner of the Celebrate Asia International Composition Competition.
 Seattle Times reviewed Xizi as “The major triumph.”
-Ye’s music impressed American audience at its first arrival.
+Ye’s music impressed the local audience at its first arrival.

 Yanchen Ye interviewed by Carolyn Kuan